HyeonuPark/Snark-lang/Reference.md

 ### Collection getter/setter

 Using Map should be easier then traditional object-as-dictionary approach.
 That's why Snark adds such a syntax.
 To use these, first you should declare some well-known symbols.
-And boom!

 ```
 import {#get, #set}